 \subsection{Limitations}

 Our framework relies on synthetic data creation by combining arbitrary motions together.
-Even if their body parts are compatible, not all actions appear simultaneously together.
-Future work may explore the compatibility between actions by also extracting this knowledge from language models to construct semantically meaningful compositions.
+Even if the body parts are compatible, in real life, not all actions appear simultaneously together.
+Future work should also explore the {\em semantic} compatibility between actions by extracting this knowledge from language models to construct semantically meaningful compositions.
 However, language models are also prone to mistakes.
-In particular, GPT-3 body part labels may be insufficient, or ambiguous (e.g., `walking' may or may not involve hands).
-On the other hand, how to obtain more fine-grained body part label association (beyond our 6 coarse parts) would be interesting.
+In particular, GPT-3 body part labels may be insufficient or ambiguous (e.g., `walking' may or may not involve hands).
+Additionally, going beyond our 6 course parts to obtain fine-grained body part label association is important.
+In particular, this could involve the fingers and even facial expressions.
 Another limitation of our work (and the whole field) concerns the evaluation metrics.
 Despite introducing a new TEMOS score, perceptually meaningful performance measures are still missing.
 Finally, our model is conceptually not limited to pairs, but since it is rare to simultaneously perform more than two actions, we only focus on pairs in this work.